sap-tutorials/btp-adai/tutorials/sapui5-flexibility-keyuseradaptation-3-advanced-topics/sapui5-flexibility-keyuseradaptation-3-advanced-topics.md

     ![Embed Content as section](step2-embedcontentassection.png)

 3. This will open the *Define Embedded Content* dialog, where you can configure what will be displayed in the new section.
 Our goal is to add search results for the product name in Bing.
 Write *Search Results* as title.
 Then go to the *URL* field and type in: `https://www.bing.com/search?form=&q=`.
 This is the base URL for searches in Bing, to which you will add a product specific value.
+Finally, click on the **Edit URL Parameters** to open the *Available Values* table.

     ![Define Embedded Content](step2-defineembeddedcontent.png)

-4. Notice that, on the left side of the *URL* field, there is a table called *Available Values*.
-These values are retrieved from the underlying data model for this Object Page.
+4. The values in *Available Values* are retrieved from the underlying data model for this Object Page.
 By selecting one of these parameters to be part of the URL, you can use a dynamic value retrieved from the currently displayed product.
 In this case, you want to search with the product name, so scroll down the table and find the parameter *Name*.
 When you click on it, the parameter will be added to the URL in the position of the cursor (or at the end, if nothing is selected) between curly braces.
 The final URL should be `https://www.bing.com/search?form=&q={Name}`.

     ![Available Values](step2-availablevalues.png)